 The grounds were officially named Jack Manski Oval on 14 May 1983 in recognition of the incredible service provided to the club by Jack over a period of forty years.

-Brothers recently transitioned from two separate but associated entities, juniors (Under 6 to Under 17 inclusive) and seniors (Under 19 to A Grade inclusive), to a single, united Club.
+Brothers recently transitioned from two separate but associated entities, Juniors (Under 6 to Under 17 inclusive) and Seniors (Under 19 to A Grade inclusive), to a single, united Club.
 This unification process took two years and, by the end of the 2018 rugby league season, Brothers RLFC was fully established and functional as ‘One Club’.

 Brothers Rugby League has grown significantly along the way, becoming one of the largest and most successful rugby league clubs in Queensland.
-The new millennium has been particularly fruitful for the club, having contested all bar three Grand Finals, winning eight during that time.
+The new millennium has been particularly fruitful for the club, having contested all bar three Grand Finals, winning nine during that time.
 Also, during this golden age, Brothers has experienced major growth off the field, now boasting one of the largest Leagues clubs in Queensland.